TahlonBrahic/eris/docs/src/api/README.md

 The following sections documents everything in the library.

-If you are using haumea with flakes, that would be `haumea.lib`.
+If you are using eris with flakes, that would be `eris.lib`.